JGIBristol/digital-chemistry-checklist/content/perspective_article.md

 - Setting up a data access committee, who approves certain uses of the data and exports part of the local database as data sets for researchers.
 - Developing a web front-end, or API allowing researchers to search the database directly.
 - Submitting interesting data to an [(inter)national database](https://www.ebi.ac.uk/ols/ontologies/cheminf) for experimental chemistry results.

+This section focusing on making your data [FAIR](https://www.go-fair.org/fair-principles/): Findable, Accessible, Interoperable, and Reusable, helping yo (and others) to get the most out of it.

 ```{admonition} Stage 3 Checklist
 :name: checklist-3